bci-foresee/foresee/README.md

 The main interface allows you to:
 1. Create new pipelines
 2. Import existing pipeline configurations
-3. Add processing elements to your pipeline
+3. Add modules to your pipeline
-4. Connect processing elements to form a complete pipeline
+4. Connect modules to form a complete pipeline
-5. Configure processing element parameters
+5. Configure modules parameters
 6. Run simulations
 7. Analyze performance metrics